DustinChristians/internal-messages-domain/README.md

-# .NET Core Domain Template
+# A .NET Core WEB API
-A sample .NET Core CRUD solution to be used as a template for new projects.
+A .NET Core API for a messaging application.

 # Features
 - The [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html)